kinggongzilla/whatsapp-ai-clone/README.md

-# Create an AI clone of yourself from your WhatsApp chats (using Llama3)
+# Create an AI clone of yourself from your WhatsApp chats (using Mistral 7B and Llama3)

 ## What's new
 * Completely rewritten with Torchtune library